 How Much is Domestic Travel Insurance?

-In 2022, the average travel insurance policy for trips within the United States cost travelers $240.
+On average, a single trip domestic travel insurance policy will cost travelers roughly 5-10% of their total trip cost.
+According to Squaremouth data, travelers taking a domestic trip spend roughly $240 on travel insurance.
 The cost of domestic travel insurance can vary depending on several factors, such as the cost of your trip, the length of your trip, your age, and the amount of coverage you require.

 Where to Buy Travel Insurance for USA Trips